jfricano/StreamOtter/README.md

 StreamOtter carries KafkaSocks’ original goal of simpler Kafka-to-frontend integration into a broader developer experience: connect, define delivery behavior, integrate, inspect, and test recovery.

 **Status: V1 is implemented and tested in this repository** — a Node.js gateway, a TypeScript browser SDK over Socket.IO, a CLI, a local web workbench, and a reference order-status application.
-It is a release candidate, not a published release: packages are not on npm, and the public home site and hosted demo are the next milestone.
+It is a release candidate that meets the Gate A readiness checks, not a published release: packages are not on npm, and the public home site and hosted demo are the next milestone.
 What was verified, how, and the known limitations are recorded in [docs/IMPLEMENTATION_STATUS.md](./docs/IMPLEMENTATION_STATUS.md).

 ## What V1 does